Fundamentals

 print(f"Set joint velocity: {reply}")

-You will notice that the robot turns on manual joint mode and starts moving the joints with the specified velocities.
+The robot switches to manual joint mode and starts moving the joints with the specified velocities.
 However, it only briefly moves.
 This is because the command is sent to root/ManipulatorControl/hostInJointVelocity which also has a watchdog running in the Motorcortex Application.
 If no new command is received within a certain time, the command is reset to zero for safety reasons.

 The entire array does not have to be set all at once.
 You can also set individual elements of the array.
 For example, to set only the third and fourth joint velocity, you can use: